What is procrastination?

 3. Relational friction: When we procrastinate on our tasks and goals, sometimes we convince ourselves that putting something off will only impact us personally.
 But it is more often the case that we will also cause stress or frustration for the people around us.
 Perhaps it is a coworker waiting on you to finish your piece of a collaborative project.
 Or perhaps a family member who asked you to assist with something at home.
 We all want to be someone our friends and family can depend on.
 When we don’t come through consistently, this puts a huge strain on relationships.

 So now we know what motivation is (and we probably already had a good idea of what the consequences are).
 But how do we conquer procrastination?

 Since a lot of procrastination has to do with negative emotions, the first step to overcoming is to be kind to yourself.
 This may sound a little fluffy, but the mind is a very real battleground.
 If you do not first win the battle inside, you will find it very difficult to have victory in other areas of your life.
 Stop criticizing yourself.
 Stop trying to achieve perfection.
 Build your self-confidence by appreciating the completion of each small step rather than deciding the completed project is the only success worth recognizing.

 2. Attach meaning

 If you find yourself procrastinating in specific areas try to determine why you have an aversion to them.
 Perhaps you don’t find the reward meaningful enough.
 Who else will benefit from you completing this task?
-How will it feel to no longer having this hang over your head?
+How will it feel to no longer have this hanging over your head?
 What is something you are looking forward to doing after this is completed?